-When I started decorating cookies, the single most frustrating thing for me (and I knew I was not alone) was the icing consistency.
+When I started decorating cookies, the single most frustrating thing for me (and I knew I was not alone) was royal icing consistency.
 I was known as The Bald Baker because Royal Icing Consistency made me pull my hair out every time I made it.
-When I grew my hair back I changed my name back to The Bearfoot Baker.
+When I grew my hair back I changed my name to The Bearfoot Baker.
 I looked and looked for videos and tutorials but there were not any so I began to play.
 I made batch after batch until I got it right.
 Here is “my” way of doing it.
 I want this to be a starting point for you because what works for me, may not work for you.

 I grew up watching TV shows like “The Beverly Hillbillies.”
 I am kinda like them as far as keeping things simple.
 So, I will start with what I call my “Fancy Icing.”
 You know, like how the Clampetts called the dining room table ”The Fancy Eaten Table!”
 I don’t know the proper name of this icing and I don’t want to.
 It is thick and makes my cookies beautiful or “Fancy”.
 Good enough for me!

 Royal Icing Consistency: